From the Division Chief

 Established more than 30 years ago, Duke’s Family Medicine Center, a Duke Primary Care-affiliated clinic, serves as the medical home for more than 9,000 patients and has over 28,000 patient visits a year.

 The Division of Family Medicine is dedicated to improving the health of populations and communities in the greater Durham area.
-The division encompasses two family medicine clinics, the Family Medicine Residency Program, family medicine student programs, and the Primary Care Sports Medicine Fellowship.
+The division encompasses one family medicine clinic, the Family Medicine Residency Program, family medicine student programs, and the Primary Care Sports Medicine Fellowship in collaboration with the Department or Orthopaedic Surgery.